Universal basic income by country: Germany

+In August 2023, Mein Grundeinkommen calculated that a universal basic income of €1,200 a month would be affordable for every adult in Germany.

+Hamburg is the first city and state in Germany where citizens can vote on a universal basic income during the 2025 Hamburg universal basic income referendum.

 Greece

 Though the idea of basic income is not well known in Greece, several economists have worked on the topic.
 In 2010, the now dissolved liberal party Drasi supported a proposal for a basic pension scheme, aiming at simplifying the hundreds of pension schemes in a country being hurt by the debt crisis and pressured by the troika to balance its public budget.
 Manos Matsaganis and Chrysa Leventi co-authored a study that demonstrate the feasibility of such a proposal.

 Other heterodox proposals suggest that a Greek exit from the eurozone could be an opportunity to implement a "monetary dividend" for every Greek citizen as a way to manage the financial collapse of the country.

 The economist and leader of the MeRA25 party, Yanis Varoufakis, is a supporter of a universal basic income that is funded from returns on capital rather than taxation, where "a percentage of capital stock (shares) from every initial public offering (IPO) be channelled into a Commons Capital Depository, with the associated dividends funding a universal basic dividend (UBD)."